 Supply voltage is provided using a 7.5 VDC power supply.
-The equipment required for alignment procedures is connected as shown in the Radio Tuning Setup chapter.
+The equipment required for alignment procedures is connected as shown in the Radio Tuning Equipment Setup Diagram.

 WARNING: Do NOT use any form of connector, for example wires, crocodile clips, and probes, to supply voltage to the radio, other than the Motorola Solutions approved battery eliminator.